stevenjlho/leetcode/solutions/100. Same Tree/README.md

  * @return {boolean}
  */
 var isSameTree = function (p, q) {
-  // If both nodes are null, they're identical at this point. if (p === null && q === null) {
+  // Check if both nodes are null (base case for structural identity) if (p === null && q === null) {
     return true;
   }

-  // If either node is null (but not both), they differ. if (p === null || q === null) {
+  // Check for structural mismatch if one node is null but not the other if (p === null || q === null) {
     return false;
   }

-  // If the values differ, the trees aren't identical. if (p.val !== q.val) {
+  // Check for value mismatch at the current nodes if (p.val !== q.val) {
     return false;
   }

-  // Recursively check left and right subtrees. let left = isSameTree(p.left, q.left);
+  // Recursively compare the left subtrees and the right subtrees let left = isSameTree(p.left, q.left);
   let right = isSameTree(p.right, q.right);

-  // Both subtrees must be the same for the trees to be identical. return left && right;
+  // Return true only if both subtrees are identical return left && right;
 };
 ```